Ahmed Shawki Museum

-Ahmed Shawki Museum is a writer's house museum dedicated to the poet and dramatist Ahmed Shawki (1869–1932).
+Ahmed Shawki Museum is a writer's house museum dedicated to Egyptian poet and dramatist Ahmed Shawki (1869–1932).

 Location

 It is located on the Nile Corniche, Giza part of Cairo, Egypt.

 History

 The museum is named after and dedicated to the poet and dramatist Ahmed Shawki (1869–1932), who used to live in ‘Karmet Ibn Hani’ or Ibn Hani’s Vineyardin كرمة ابن هانىء at Al-Matariyyah area near the palace of the Khedive Abbas II at Saray El-Qobba until he was exiled.
 After returning to Egypt, he built a new house at Giza which he named the new Karmet Ibn Hani.
 The Giza house later on became Ahmed Shawki Museum.
 It was first acquired in 1914 and named ‘Karmet Ibn Hani’ or Ibn Hani’s Vineyard, after the poet Abu Nawwas.
 It takes the form of a lavish white palace surrounded by a green garden and officially opened on 17 June 1977.